A Homeowner’s Guide to Selling a House With Unpermitted Work in Maryland

 Impact of Unpermitted Work on Your Maryland Home

-In Maryland, sellers may not go through with unpermitted work if they are worried about safety or don’t know how much it will cost to bring it up to code.
-Checks for unpermitted work could also slow down sales.
-Lenders may not give loans if the house doesn’t meet local building codes, which turns away buyers.
+In Maryland, sellers may not proceed with unpermitted work if they’re concerned about safety or don’t know how much it will cost to make the work code compliant.
+Inspections of unauthorized work could also hold up sales.
+If the house doesn’t meet local building codes, lenders won’t make loans, which can scare buyers away.

-Selling with these facts allows you to proactively resolve potential liabilities and ensure the property meets housing standards, boosting buyer confidence.
-These elements can be strategically managed to reduce market disruptions and streamline sales.
+Selling with these facts at hand, you’ll be able to address any potential liabilities proactively and ensure the property meets housing standards, boosting buyer confidence.
+They can be strategically managed to reduce market disruption and speed up sales.

 Consequences for Sellers and Buyers